TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/10- Switch Role using the switch Link option .md

 #### 1. **Navigating to the Role Switch URL**
-- The user accesses a direct URL for switching roles:  `https://signin.aws.amazon.com/switchrole?...` pasted in a browser(coppied earlier)
+- Use a direct URL for switching roles:  `https://signin.aws.amazon.com/switchrole?...` paste in a browser(coppied earlier)
 - This URL is often bookmarked or shared internally to streamline access to specific roles.

 #### 2. **Entering the Target Account ID**
 - **Field:** `Account ID`
-  - The user inputs the AWS account ID they want to switch into.
+  - Input the AWS account ID want to switch into.
-  - In the image, it begins with `3743********` suggesting a truncated or partially redacted value for privacy.
+  - In the case, it begins with `3743********` suggesting a truncated or partially redacted value for privacy.

 #### 3. **Specifying the IAM Role Name**
 - **Field:** `IAM role name`
-  - The user enters `Role@Datainterns001`, which is likely a predefined IAM role in the target account.
+  - Enter `Role@Datainterns001`, which is likely a predefined IAM role in the target account.
   - This role governs what permissions the user will have once switched.

 #### 4. **Customizing the Role Display**
 - **Field:** `Display name - optional`
-  - The user repeats `Role@Datainterns001` here, which will appear in the AWS console header once the role is assumed.
+  - Enter `Role@Datainterns001` here, which will appear in the AWS console header once the role is assumed.
   - **Field:** `Display color - optional`
-  - The user selects **Green**, which helps visually distinguish this role from others in the console UI.
+  - In this case selects **Green**, which helps visually distinguish this role from others in the console UI.

 #### 5. **Executing the Role Switch**
 - **Button:** `Switch Role`